solana-labs/solana/book/src/validator-monitor.md

 ```

 ## Check Vote Activity
-The vote pubkey for the validator can also be found by running:
+The vote pubkey for the validator can be found by running:
 ```bash
 $ solana-keygen pubkey ~/validator-vote-keypair.json
 ```